Provisional patent applications must be written well to be effective.

-We can help you use the provisional patent as part of a patent strategy.
+We can help you determine whether filing a provisional patent application should be part of your patenting and product development strategy.